Rodeo Drive

-Rodeo Drive (/roʊˈdeɪoʊ/) is a 2 mi street in Beverly Hills, California, with its southern segment in the City of Los Angeles, known as one of the most expensive streets in the world.
+Rodeo Drive (/roʊˈdeɪoʊ/ roh-DAY-oh) is a 2 mi street in Beverly Hills, California, with its southern segment in the City of Los Angeles, known as one of the most expensive streets in the world.
 Its southern terminus is at Beverwil Drive, and its northern terminus is at its intersection with Sunset Boulevard in Beverly Hills.
 The name is most commonly used metonymically to refer to the three-block stretch of the street between Wilshire Boulevard and Little Santa Monica Boulevard.

 Pronunciation

 The word rodeo as a term referring to the cowboy sports can be pronounced with the stress on either the first (/ˈroʊ.di.oʊ/) or second (/roʊˈdeɪ.oʊ/) syllable; the latter is its Spanish pronunciation.
 For the street in Beverly Hills, however, only the latter pronunciation is used; the former pronunciation is used to refer to Rodeo Road in Los Angeles, which has since been renamed Obama Boulevard.

 History

 Early history

 In 1906, Burton E. Green (1868–1965) and other investors purchased the property that would become Beverly Hills, formerly named Rancho Rodeo de las Aguas, with plans for a mixed-use subdivision with a branch of the Los Angeles and Pacific Railway running North on Rodeo Drive before turning west at Sunset Boulevard.
 They platted the street that very year, in 1906.
 By 1907, 75 × 160 ft parcels on Rodeo were selling for $1,100 each.
 It became a bridle path in 1912, when the Beverly Hills Hotel was built on a former lima bean field.
 By November 1925, similar lots were selling for between $15,000 and $30,000, almost double what they'd been selling for in September.
 Pacific Electric Red Cars operated over the street to the Beverly Hills Hotel as the Coldwater Canyon Line between 1907 and 1923.